onflow/docs/docs/tools/flow-cli/flix.md

 Generate FLIX json file.
 This command will take in a Cadence file and produce a FLIX json file.
 There are two ways to provide metadata to populate the FLIX json structure.
  - Use `--pre-fill` flag to pass in a pre populated FLIX json structure
- - Use `--targets` flag to specify target networks to generate FLIX templates.
-Example, `--targets emulator, previewnet`
+ - Use `--exclude-networks` flag to specify excluded networks when generating a FLIX templates.
+Example, `--exclude-networks testnet,mainnet`

 :::warning